Department Vision

 How was this calculated?

-For odd numbered years, the City hires a consultant to drive the road network with a specialized vehicle to determine a pavement rating or each street block.
+For odd numbered years, the City hires a consultant to drive the road network with a specialized vehicle to determine a pavement rating of each street block.
 On even numbered years, the City's pavement management software calculates new pavement ratings for each street block based on a predictive model.
-The average pavement rating for each street block classified as an arterial.
+This average pavement rating is for each street block classified as an arterial.

 Why is this important?